-Andreas MORTENSEN (male) is the Vice-President for Research at EPFL and EPFL's Project Representative (HBP Coordinator; Director General from SGA2).
+Andreas MORTENSEN (male) is the Vice-President for Research at EPFL and EPFL's Project Representative (HBP Coordinator; Chair of the Directorate (DIR), Director General from SGA2).

-Philippe GILLET (male) is the Chairman of the Board of Directors/Directorate (DIR) of HBP and Vice-President for Academic Affairs at EPFL (associated with the HBP during RUP and SGA1).
+Philippe GILLET (male) was the Chairman of the Board of Directors/Directorate (DIR) of HBP and Vice-President for Academic Affairs at EPFL (associated with the HBP during RUP and SGA1).

-Christoph EBELL (male) is the Executive Director of HBP, Leader of SP11 (Management and Coordination), and head of the HBP PCO unit at EPFL.
+Christoph EBELL (male) was the Executive Director of HBP, Leader of SP11 (Management and Coordination), and head of the HBP PCO unit at EPFL (during RUP and SGA1).

-Christian FAUTEUX (male) is Deputy Executive Director of HBP, Deputy Leader of SP11, and Head of Project Coordination for HBP.
+Christian FAUTEUX (male) was the Deputy Executive Director of HBP, Deputy Leader of SP11, and Head of Project Coordination for HBP during RUP and SGA1.
+From SGA2 he is the Executive Director ad interim of HBP, Leader of SP11 (Management and Coordination) and head of the HBP PCO unit.